Getting Started with ContextDocs

 /contextdocs:context-guard install

-This installs hooks with two tiers of enforcement:
+This installs hooks with a health check and two tiers of enforcement:

-• Tier 2 (Guard) — blocks commits when context files haven’t been updated after structural changes
+- Tier 2 (Guard) — blocks commits when structural files haven’t been reflected in

 To check hook status or uninstall: